GoogleCloudPlatform/terraform-google-enterprise-application/1-bootstrap/README.md

 #### Secrets Project

-You will need a project with Secret Manager to store your git credentials, throughout the documentation this will be referenced as `$GIT_SECRET_PROJECT`.
+You will need a Google Cloud project with [Secret Manager](https://cloud.google.com/security/products/secret-manager) to store your git credentials, throughout the documentation this will be referenced as `$GIT_SECRET_PROJECT`.

 #### Cloud Build with Github Pre-requisites

-To proceed with github as your git provider you will need:
+To proceed with GitHub as your git provider you will need:

 - An authenticated GitHub account.
 The steps in this documentation assumes you have a configured SSH key for cloning and modifying repositories.
 - A **private** [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) for each one of the repositories below: